Mevhare/Forage-KPMG-AU-Virtual-Internship/README.md

 # KPMG Australia Virtual Internship
 ![KPMG logo](https://github.com/Mevhare/KPMG-Virtual-Internship/blob/main/Images/KPMG_logo.jpg)

 This project was carried out as a requirement of the KPMG Data Analytics Virtual Internship in collaboration with Forage.
 I would like to specially thank KPMG Australia for giving me this opportunity to learn and also showcase my data analytics skills.
-For more information on the internship click [here](https://www.theforage.com/virtual-internships/theme/m7W4GMqeT3bh9Nb2c/KPMG-Data-Analytics-Virtual-Internship)
+For more information on the internship [click here.](https://www.theforage.com/virtual-internships/theme/m7W4GMqeT3bh9Nb2c/KPMG-Data-Analytics-Virtual-Internship)

 # Introduction
 <img src= "https://github.com/Mevhare/KPMG-Virtual-Internship/blob/main/Images/Sprocket_logo.png" width="600" height="300">